 Alternative Health Insurance That Might Offer Pre-Existing Coverage

 Another option for health insurance is the Medicare Special Needs plan (SNP), which is another subtype of the Medicare Advantage plans.
 The SNP is a specialized type of Medicare Advantage plan.
-Its benefits are better tailored to those with specialized needs.
+Its benefits are specifically for those with specialized needs.
 This type of plan is available to those with qualifying pre-existing conditions.
-A subcategory within SNPs are the Chronic Condition SNP, which is tailored to those with particular health conditions.
+A subcategory within SNPs are the Chronic Condition SNPs, which are specifically for those with chronic conditions.
 Enrollment in this type of plan is available any time, but availability is based on location.
 Qualifying conditions include:

 - Chronic alcoholism